DA0-DA0/docs/docs/workflows/proposal-approver.md

 ## Workflow

 ### A. From A New DAO
-When creating a new DAO, an approver can be enabled in the Advanced Configuration options available.
+When creating a new DAO, an approver can be enabled in the advanced configurations available.
 An address, profile or DAO name may be specified as the approver.

 ![Advnaced Settings](/img/quickstart/create-dao-advanced-approval.png)
 <!-- :::warning